volodymyrhudyma/blog/content/blog/avoid-wasting-performance-with-reselect-in-react.md

 An application is up and running, so far so good.

-Let's try to enter something into the input and check the console:
+Let's try to type something into the input and check the console:

 ![No Reselect Logs](/img/ezgif.com-gif-maker-1-.gif "No Reselect Logs")

-You might have noticed that when we open the application, two following logs appear - **"getQuery selector"** and **"getUser selector"**.
+You may have noticed that when you open the application, two following logs appear - **"getQuery selector"** and **"getUser selector"**.

-Seeing them means that the code reached the selectors, pulled **user** and **query** variables out of the store and put them into the component.
+Seeing them means that the code has reached the selectors, pulled the **user** and **query** variables from the store and inserted them into the component.

-Nothing special is happening here, until we start entering something into the input field.
+Nothing special happens here, until we start typing something into the input field.

-After entering a character, we dispatch an action which changes **query** value in the store and the component is updated by **mapStateToProps** function, which is executed every time the Redux store state changes.
+After entering a character, we dispatch an action that changes the **query** value in the store and the component is updated by the **mapStateToProps** function, which is executed each time the Redux store state changes.

-This function triggers selectors, which are executed with entering every character.
+This function triggers selectors that are executed when each character is entered.

-But we are changing only **query**, right?
-So, why does **getUser** selector is being executed?
-Can't the code be optimized to execute it only if needed?
+But we are just changing **query**, right?
+So why is the **getUser** selector executed?
+Cannot the code be optimized so that it is only executed when needed?

-Imagine this selector containing a piece of heavy logic.
-It would slow down the application for no reason at all!
+Imagine that this selector contains a piece of heavy logic.
+It would slow down the application for no reason!

-That's exactly the moment when `reselect` comes into play.
+This is exactly the moment when `reselect` comes into play.

 ## What is a Reselect?

-**Reselect** is a [selector library](https://github.com/reduxjs/reselect) for Redux which provides a `createSelector` function used for creating memoized selectors.
+**Reselect** is a [selector library](https://github.com/reduxjs/reselect) for Redux which provides a `createSelector` function used to create memoized selectors.

-A memoized selector is not recomputed until its arguments change.
+A memoized selector is only recalculated if its arguments change.

 Open **selectors.ts** file and update the selectors: